yastn/yastn/docs/source/fpeps/initialization.rst

 Double-layer PEPS
 -----------------

-A special class supports 2-layer PEPS.
+A special class supports 2-layer PEPS, which appears in contraction of a product of two PEPS states :math:`\langle \psi | \phi \rangle`.
-It appears in calculating a product of two PEPS states :math:`\langle \psi | \phi \rangle` It outputs :class:`yastn.tn.fpeps.DoublePepsTensor` while getting a tensor with [].
+Outputs :class:`yastn.tn.fpeps.DoublePepsTensor` for a given site while accessed with :code:`[]`.
 It is an auxiliary class, that is initialized by environments during contraction of PEPS with physical legs.

 .. autoclass:: yastn.tn.fpeps.Peps2Layers